raiden-network/raiden-service-bundle/README.md

 ### Installing the RSB

+**NOTE:**
+This document will sometimes display release candidate versions, also known as pre-releases in the section below.
+You can identify this, if there is an `rcX` at the end of the version (E.g. `2019.03.0rc5`).
+When in doubt, always check against the
+[latest full release](https://github.com/raiden-network/raiden-service-bundle/releases/latest).
+If the version is different from what you see below, you should stick to the "full release" and replace the version accordingly.

 1. Clone the [current release version of this repository](https://github.com/raiden-network/raiden-service-bundle/tree/2020.11.2) to a suitable location on the server: